 A good example of preventive maintenance can be shown with maintaining a car.

-The car manufacturer provides parameters based on number of miles driven or a certain length of time.
+The car manufacturer provides parameters based on the number of miles driven or a certain length of time.
 For instance, oil changes should occur every three months or 5,000 miles, whichever happens first.
-If you follow the preventive maintenance directions for your vehicle, it is consistently maintained and it decreases the fear of breakdowns due to oil use.
+If you follow the preventive maintenance directions for your vehicle, it is consistently maintained, and it decreases the fear of breakdowns due to oil use.

-The goal of preventive maintenance is to extend the life of assets, only lose production during scheduled maintenance times, improve the overall efficiency of the machine and reduce overall maintenance costs.
+The goal of preventive maintenance is to extend the life of assets, only lose production during scheduled maintenance times, improve the overall efficiency of the machine, and reduce overall maintenance costs.